dcernst/dcernst.github.io/resources/free-and-open-source-textbooks.md

   * [Analysis][63] by [W. Ted Mahavier][64] (Lamar University).
 These notes are for an IBL real analysis course and are available from the [Journal of Inquiry-Based Learning in Mathematics][40].
   * [Analysis WebNotes][65] by [John Lindsay Orr][66] (University of Nebraska at Lincoln).
-  * [Classical Real Analysis][67] contains links to a few real analysis text.
+  * [Classical Real Analysis][67] contains links to a few real analysis texts.
 The word on the street is that *Elementary Real Analysis* by Bruckner and Bruckner is excellent.

  [35]: http://faculty.uml.edu/klevasseur/
  [36]: http://dcernst.github.io/IBL-IntroToProof/